bpfel/MassflowController_code/docs/source/index.rst

 The software provided here mainly does two things:

 #.
-Communication with all attached devices, which are
+Communication with all attached devices:

    #.
 Sensirion SHT temperature sensors connected to a Sensirion Sensor Bridge
    #.
 A Sensirion SFM massflow meter